 Here is a video of how to work the sedge stitch if you’d like to watch before you get started!

-Half Double Crochet (HDC): YO, insert your hook, pull up a loop, YO, pull through three loops.
+Half Double Crochet (HDC): YO, insert your hook, YO and pull up a loop, YO, pull through three loops.

-Double Crochet (DC): YO, insert your hook, pull up a loop, YO, pull through two loops, YO, pull through last two loops.
+Double Crochet (DC): YO, insert your hook, YO and pull up a loop, YO, pull through two loops, YO, pull through last two loops.

 With Gray, chain 99.
 (To make your blanket bigger or smaller, start with a chain that is any multiple of 3.)